 watch -n 0.5 vcgencmd measure_temp.
 But once it gets into the 80-80°C range, we can’t tell if the Pi is approaching its limits, or if those limits had been exceeded and the chip slowed itself down to stay in temperature range.
 For that information, we’ll need a different command.

 vcgencmd get_throttled will return a hexadecimal number representing a set of binary flags.
 There is no official documentation of these bits, but a lot of Raspberry Pi user documentation link to this post as reference.
 If any of the throttling bits are set, the Pi is working at less than maximum potential on account of overheating.
+(In case that post is inaccessible, here is a copy of the table:)

 Knowing throttling occurred was enough for my experiment, but if I ever need to go one step further and find out how much throttling has occurred, there are tools for that, too.
 It’s possible to retrieve CPU clock frequency via